ishamiGIT/cart/webhook-handler/README.md

         ``-'               ``-`
 ```

-Set Min instances of the cloud run service to 1 , cpu to 8 and memory to 32GiB to avoid 502 errors
+Set Min instances of the cloud run service to 1 , cpu to 8 and memory to 32GiB to avoid 502 errors.

+Deployed with cloud run source deploy